rust-lang/rust/src/doc/rustc-dev-guide/src/const-eval/interpret.md

 ## Datastructures

-Miri's outside-facing datastructures can be found in [rustc_middle/src/mir/interpret](https://github.com/rust-lang/rust/blob/master/compiler/rustc_middle/src/mir/interpret).
+The interpreter's outside-facing datastructures can be found in [rustc_middle/src/mir/interpret](https://github.com/rust-lang/rust/blob/master/compiler/rustc_middle/src/mir/interpret).
 This is mainly the error enum and the [`ConstValue`] and [`Scalar`] types.
 A `ConstValue` can be either `Scalar` (a single `Scalar`, i.e., integer or thin